 Jewish Federation of Metropolitan Chicago is a leading social service agency.
 They offer some human services for the entire county, regardless of religion or faith.
 Other aid may be only for those of the Jewish faith in the Chicago area.

 They advocate for the less fortunate, provide referrals, organize care for seniors, meals, and job training.
 Some financial support may be available, usually in the form of loans, for paying rent or other critical bills.
 The main center is at 30 S. Wells Street in Chicago.
 Call 312-346-6700.

-Lutheran Child and Family Services of Illinois operates across the county, state, and city of Chicago.
+Churches and Family Services of Illinois operates across the county, state, and city of Chicago.
 It is one of the state’s leading non-profits.
 Some programs available include free clothes and basic needs from a thrift store, help for veterans in Cook County, food, referrals and information on government benefits, and housing assistance.
-More on Lutheran Child and Family Services of Illinois programs.
+More on Church and Family Services of Illinois programs.